 Strawberries, raspberries, acerola cherries, black currants, and blackberries, are packed with vitamin c.
 Blueberries, cranberries, and sweet cherries are also very good sources of vitamin c.

-How to Take Berries For Gout
+How to Take Berries

 At least one cup of fresh, ripe, organic berries should be consumed daily.
 As berries are seasonal you can also freeze them ready to be consumed out of season.
 You can add them to smoothies, yogurt, and cereal.
 Natural berry juice without any additives is OK too.